My Photo

 * * *

 “The Quiet Man” soundtrack is a monument to the genius of Victor Young.
-The brilliance of his work is all the more obvious in this CD because, for context, the recording includes a few extended versions of the Irish tunes that Young drew from.
+The brilliance of his work is all the more obvious in the recent CD soundtrack because, for context, the recording includes a few extended versions of the Irish tunes that Young drew from.
 You can hear what he used, and more interestingly, you can hear the weak pieces he was wise enough to leave out.

 Young was Polish and American, but his music for “The Quiet Man” helped define the Irish spirit.
 His many movie scores exhibited a skill and intelligence rivaled by few.
 Unfortunately, he won his only Academy Award shortly after his death in 1956.
 That was for “Around the World in Eighty Days.”